SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-16.md

 ### Today we have two tasks to work on
-1. Delete log files (more than 14 days old) only with ".log" extension not any other files.
+- Delete log files more than 14 days old only with .log extension not any other files.
-2. Check Disk Usage and Send email for alerts.
+- Check Disk Usage and Send email for alerts.

 ### Simple algorithm for deleting old log files
-- First decide, what is your Source-Directory (folder where we are storing log files).
+- First decide, what is your Source-Directory (Folder where we are storing log files).
-- Search for more than 14 days old, only with ".log" extension not any other files.
+- Search for more than 14 days old, only with .log extension not any other files.
 - Then Delete "rm -rf".
 Below is the simple script to delete old log files.

 ### 15-delete-old-log.sh
-- Create a folder for logs in cd location in linux server "mkdir /tmp/saikiran-logs"
+- Create a folder for logs in cd location in linux server 'mkdir /tmp/saikiran-logs'
-- Create few files with old date in that folder, "touch -d 20231201 <anyname.log>"
+- Create few files with old date in that folder 'touch -d 20231201 <anyname.log>'
-- find . -type f -mtime +14 ---> f(files), .(means current directory)
+- find . -type f -mtime +14 ---> f(Files), .(Means current directory)
 - find . -type f -mtime +14 -name "*.log" ---> We want only with .log extension files.
 - Now we can delete using "rm -rf" but we use while loop to read "command_output" line by line.
 - You can search in chatgpt like write a shell script to delete old log files in a folder morethan 14 days old, you will get the script then copy and adjust according to your requirement and it worked for me.

 ### 16-ifs.sh
-Generally we have "cat /etc/passwd" in this we have all the users information like user_id, group_id, user_name and manymore other information, so how to read this whole information properly ? or in a structured way, for that we can use IFS (Internal field separator).
+Generally we have "cat /etc/passwd" in this we have all the users information like user_id, group_id, user_name etc. So how to read this whole information properly ? or in a structured way, for that we can use IFS (Internal field separator).

 ### 17-disk-usage.sh
-Command is "df -hT", if the disk usage goes above 70% we need to triggger a mail, so create another disk of 12gb for practice because in real time there will be more disks, so go to aws console and then navigate to Elastic Block Store ---> Volumes ---> Create volume ---> Action ---> Attach to the instance, so while creating disk there is one condition like for example disk should always near to the laptop.
-Similarly here also disk should create in the same availability zone where the server is created, when you check in the server "df -hT" still created disk is not showing, so you need to explicitly mount it by using a command "lsblk" and to make into usage, create a file system using "sudo file -s /dev/xvdf" ---> dev (devices) and we are creating xvdf folder inside the devices folder, then check wether it is created or not "sudo lsblk -f" and then run this command "sudo mkfs -t xfs /dev/xvdf" and then create a folder in root folder "cd /" by using this command "sudo mkdir /data" then mount it by "sudo mount /dev/xvdf /data".
+Command is "df -hT", if the disk usage goes above 70% we need to triggger a mail, so create another disk of 12GB for practice because, in real time there will be more disks, so go to aws console and then navigate to Elastic Block Store ---> Volumes ---> Create volume ---> Action ---> Attach to the instance, so while creating disk there is one condition like for example disk should always near to the laptop.
+Similarly here also disk should create in the same availability zone where the server is created, when you check in the server "df -hT" still created disk is not showing, so you need to explicitly mount it by using a command "lsblk" and to make into usage, create a file system using "sudo file -s /dev/xvdf" ---> dev (Devices) and we are creating xvdf folder inside the devices folder, then check wether it is created or not ? "sudo lsblk -f" and then run this command "sudo mkfs -t xfs /dev/xvdf" and then create a folder in root folder "cd /" by using this command "sudo mkdir /data" then mount it by "sudo mount /dev/xvdf /data".

 ### Overview steps of the above disk creation
 - Create a disk in Elastic Block Store and attach to the instance.